hrashkin/plotmachines/src/model/README.md

-## Notes
+### Additiona Notes
 Thanks to other codebases that were used in writing this code:
-Huggingface's original gpt repo
+  - Huggingface's original gpt repo
-Huggingface's current transformers repo
+  - Huggingface's current transformers repo
-Transformer for abstractive summarization (used for parallel model classes): https://github.com/Andrew03/transformer-abstractive-summarization
+  - Transformer for abstractive summarization (used for parallel model classes): https://github.com/Andrew03/transformer-abstractive-summarization